Meeting Manufacturing Challenges Mitigates Risk

 A lack of consistency in training can result in variable outcomes — from an increase in safety incidents from one plant to another to an increase in training costs due to unnecessary and repetitive training.
 Overall, training programs lacking standardization and consistency impact an employee’s ability to perform their job role, which impacts the bottom line of the organization’s operations.

 SKILLS AND TRAINING CAPABILITY MATRIX

-Use Kahuna’s skills and training capability matrix to better develop your training function and enable these outcomes.
+Use Kahuna’s skills and training capability matrix to determine organizational readiness for Smart Manufacturing initiatives.

 What are the benefits of skills-based manufacturing training?

 - Provides visibility into the organization’s supply of qualified and knowledgeable trainers.

 - Ensures training is delivered in accordance with the desired proficiency levels.